xming13/elements/README.md

 # Elements

-Experimenting multiplayer (attempt with 2-player first) game using peerjs
+A PvP card game implemented with peerjs

+The game idea is taken from [eliminis](http://www.smileypop.net/eleminis/)